General Motors raises stake in Indian venture

-MUMBAI General Motors Co (GM.N) bought back most of the 50-percent stake in its Indian operations that it had sold to Chinese partner SAIC Motor Corp (600104.SS), regaining control of the joint venture, the automaker said on Tuesday.
+MUMBAI General Motors Co bought back most of the 50-percent stake in its Indian operations that it had sold to Chinese partner SAIC Motor Corp, regaining control of the joint venture, the automaker said on Tuesday.

 GM raised its stake in the venture to 93 percent, GM India Vice President P. Balendran told Reuters.
 Local media had earlier reported the deal, terms of which were not disclosed.